alibaba/GraphScope/docs/flex/interactive/stored_procedures.md

 # Stored Procedures

 Stored procedures in GraphScope Interactive offer a powerful way to encapsulate and reuse complex graph operations.
 This document provides a guide on how to compile, enable, and manage these procedures.
+We will take movies graph for example.

 ## Compiling a Stored Procedure
 To compile a stored procedure, use the following command: